🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 5. Mothballs and Dryer Sheets

 Although some people can't stand the smell, one tried-and-true boat pest control method is using mothballs.
-Mothballs have a very distinct odor which, to many, reminds them of the smell of their grandma's house (but not the chocolate chip cookie kind of smell).
-If you're strongly opposed and repulsed by this idea, moth balls can be substituted with alternative pellet deterrents.
+Mothballs have a very distinct odor that, to many, reminds them of the smell of their grandma's house (but not the chocolate chip cookie kind of smell).
+If you're strongly opposed and repulsed by this idea, mothballs can be substituted with alternative pellet deterrents.

 Today, scented dryer sheets work wonders and some boaters even swear by certain highly fragrant soap bars like Irish Spring (though I suspect it's due to the peppermint).